Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 While most tents on my list are for car camping, there are superhumans among us who endeavor to take their children backpacking.
 Hats off to you!

-The Big Agnes Copper Spur HV UL4 Tent is the best family-size tent for the backcountry because it’s a four-person tent and weighs just over five pounds.
+The Big Agnes Copper Spur HV UL4 Tent is the best family-size tent for the backcountry because it accommodates four and weighs just over five pounds.

 The Copper Spur is an award-winning tent design because of how huge the tent is while still being lightweight.
-Honestly, this thing is lighter than my two-person tent.
+Honestly, this thing is lighter than my two-man tent.

-The peak height is exceptionally generous–a foot taller than other tents for backpacking.
+The ceiling height is exceptionally generous–a foot taller than other tents for backpacking.
 There is an impressive amount of storage space with 12 interior pockets, including four media pockets.

 Another thing to enjoy about the Copper Spur is that it’s freestanding, making it more stable than non-freestanding tents.